-As per Atlanta Dental Group, dentists use clove oil to treat tooth pain temporarily until they insert permanent filling which helps to avoid root canal.
-As per Germany’s regulatory agency for herbs has approved the clove oil use in dentistry as topical anesthetic.
+As per Atlanta Dental Group, dentists use clove oil to treat tooth pain temporarily until they insert permanent filling which helps to avoid a root canal.
+As per Germany’s regulatory agency for herbs has approved clove oil use in dentistry as a topical anesthetic.

 Cloves can be used in three forms – oil, ground and whole.

 - Ground Clove: Mix ground clove and coconut/sesame/mustard oil.
-Apply a small amount of the mixture on the infected tooth.
+Apply a small amount of the mixture to the infected tooth.

 - Whole Cloves: Chew on 1 - 2 whole cloves by placing them on the infected tooth.
 Let the juices stay there for few minutes and spit them out.